 Yes, we cover self-employed healthcare professionals.
 If you are self-employed and employ more than just yourself, please proceed with the group application on this page.
 If however you do not have any employees, you may apply for individual professional liability insurance coverage – be sure to select “Self Employed” when choosing your employment status.

-If you have an occurrence policy, you can simply purchase the CM&F group professional liability insurance policy when the policy with your current insurance provider expires.
-When using our online application, you are able to select your coverage date up to 90 days in advance, so you don’t have to worry about coming back to apply on the exact day.
+If you have an occurrence policy, you can simply purchase the CM&F professional liability insurance policy when the policy with your current insurance provider expires.
+When using our online application, you are able to select your coverage date at least 30 days in advance, so you don't have to worry about coming back to apply on the exact day.

 If your current policy is a claims-made policy, it is best to discuss the transition options with a CM&F service professional.
 We will help to ensure there are no gaps in your liability insurance coverage.